neutron-project/datagrid-bundle/Resources/doc/index.md

 **Important:** *MultipleGroup search* is not supported for now.

+**Note:** Load some data to your database and you will see datagrid in action.

 That's it.
 You have created your first datagrid.
 For more documentation go to [jqgrid documentation](http://www.trirand.com/jqgridwiki/doku.php?id=wiki:jqgriddocs)
 For more configurations see: [DataGridInterface](../DataGrid/DataGridInterface.php)